Northern Trust Corp Decreases Position in Black Diamond Therapeutics, Inc. (NASDAQ:BDTX)

 Northern Trust Corp cut its position in Black Diamond Therapeutics, Inc. (NASDAQ:BDTX) by 5.0% in the 1st quarter, according to its most recent disclosure with the SEC.
 The fund owned 193,744 shares of the company’s stock after selling 10,276 shares during the period.
 Northern Trust Corp owned approximately 0.54% of Black Diamond Therapeutics worth $4,700,000 as of its most recent SEC filing.

 A number of other institutional investors have also recently modified their holdings of the business.
 Geode Capital Management LLC raised its holdings in Black Diamond Therapeutics by 10.2% in the first quarter.
 Geode Capital Management LLC now owns 297,437 shares of the company’s stock worth $7,215,000 after buying an additional 27,512 shares during the last quarter.
 E Fund Management Co.
-Ltd. purchased a new position in Black Diamond Therapeutics in the first quarter worth about $102,000.
-UBS Group AG purchased a new position in Black Diamond Therapeutics in the first quarter worth about $1,048,000.
-Bellevue Group AG raised its holdings in Black Diamond Therapeutics by 59.9% in the first quarter.
-Bellevue Group AG now owns 2,243,000 shares of the company’s stock worth $54,415,000 after buying an additional 840,000 shares during the last quarter.
-Finally, Rafferty Asset Management LLC raised its holdings in Black Diamond Therapeutics by 1,207.5% in the first quarter.
-Rafferty Asset Management LLC now owns 101,474 shares of the company’s stock worth $2,462,000 after buying an additional 93,713 shares during the last quarter.
+Ltd. bought a new stake in shares of Black Diamond Therapeutics in the first quarter worth approximately $102,000.
+UBS Group AG bought a new stake in shares of Black Diamond Therapeutics in the first quarter worth approximately $1,048,000.
+Bellevue Group AG grew its stake in shares of Black Diamond Therapeutics by 59.9% in the first quarter.
+Bellevue Group AG now owns 2,243,000 shares of the company’s stock worth $54,415,000 after acquiring an additional 840,000 shares during the period.
+Finally, Rafferty Asset Management LLC grew its stake in shares of Black Diamond Therapeutics by 1,207.5% in the first quarter.
+Rafferty Asset Management LLC now owns 101,474 shares of the company’s stock worth $2,462,000 after acquiring an additional 93,713 shares during the period.
 80.25% of the stock is owned by institutional investors and hedge funds.

 BDTX has been the subject of a number of research analyst reports.
 HC Wainwright reiterated a “buy” rating and issued a $53.00 price target on shares of Black Diamond Therapeutics in a research note on Friday, March 26th.
 Zacks Investment Research upgraded shares of Black Diamond Therapeutics from a “sell” rating to a “hold” rating in a research note on Friday, July 9th.
 One investment analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
 The company has an average rating of “Buy” and a consensus target price of $48.40.